 As Andhraites love eating spicy food, Avakaya is spicy as well and as garlic pods are generously added in this Mango Pickle, this accompaniment is bound to be seasoned and sharp!

-Moreover, Avakai Pickle even has a strong flavour of mustard and fenugreek.
+Moreover, Avakai Pickle even has a strong flavor of mustard and fenugreek.
 Made in almost every Andhraite’s household, a meal for them seems incomplete without the serving of Avakaya.

 You cal also add lots of chopped ginger to this pickle and make Allam Avakaya or add lots of garlic cloves and make Garlic Avakaya.

 This spicy accompaniment is relished with yogurt and steamed rice.
 Having eaten the same at one of my friend’s place who happens to be from Andhra Pradesh, I can say that when it comes to pickle, this Avakai scores ten on ten!